kaminosekai54/MitoSplitter/README.md

 This script is developped under python 3.
-Make sure that your default ython version is 3.x by the following command : python --version
+Make sure that your default python version is 3.x by the following command : python --version
-If not, please install python3 or if you already have it, either se it up as the default version, or add "3" to the "pip" commande and "python" commande: python3 main.py pip3 install pandas
+If not, please install python 3 or if you already have it, either set it up as the default version, or add "3" to the "pip" command and "python" command: python3 main.py pip3 install pandas

 Installation
-To run this program you will need the following package :
+To run this program you will need the following packages :

 -- pandas
 -- biopython